 Many countries in which we operate have laws prohibiting Gallagher from knowingly engaging or assisting in money laundering.
+Be mindful of the following red flags for money laundering:

-- Large cash payments. - Vagueness regarding a client's source of funds. - The purchase of insurance products inconsistent with the client's needs. - · Cancellation of policies soon after inception. - Duplicate payments or overpayments that are not easily explained as simple mistakes.
+- · Large cash payments. - Vagueness regarding a client's source of funds. - The purchase of insurance products inconsistent with the client's needs. - Cancellation of policies soon after inception. - Duplicate payments or overpayments that are not easily explained as simple mistakes.